Gianluca755/opentofu/opentofu/resources/step3/desc.md

         }
 ```

-Often, when working with Kubernetes resources, there are other systems interacting with these resources on the infrastructure.
+Often, when working with Kubernetes resources, there are other systems interacting with these resources on the
+infrastructure.
 They might apply and add changes that are required for the resource to work properly.
+However, this
-However this leads to a change drift in the configuration.
-To prevent these changes from being applied, you can use the `ignore_changes` meta-argument.
+leads to a change drift in the configuration.
+To prevent these changes from being applied, you can use
+the `ignore_changes` meta-argument.

 The following attributes should be ignored: